et-rimworld-mods/etrw-animal-materials/README.md

+## About
+Rimworld has too many leathers in the game!

 Even after the patch that removed many leather types, I felt like the game had too many leathers.
 Many were almost identical in stats, but different enough to make me want to min-max them.
 In theory, that would be an interesting little puzzle.